 Recreational opportunities along the route include five state parks, a national forest, and wildlife management areas - offering everything from fishing, boating, swimming, picnicking, hiking, wildlife and bird watching, to tennis, photography, hunting, camping, and golf.

-The Arkansas segment follows Delta lands shaped by the awesome power of the river, but the river rarely shows itself as it is hidden behind giant levees.
+The Arkansas route follows Delta lands shaped by the awesome power of the river, but the river rarely shows itself as it is hidden behind giant levees.
 Over time, the river's rich alluvial soil has been adapted into America's most productive farmland.

 The mighty Mississippi River carries transportation, recreation, energy and industry through the heartland of America.
 Fascinating stops along the way recall great moments in history.
 From the days of Native Americans, de Soto, Marquette and Joliet, the Civil War, steamboats and Mark Twain, the Mississippi River has played a vital role in the development of the nation.
 Treat yourself and your family to an unforgettable view of the Eastern Arkansas segment of this great route.